ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 ## Fault Tolerance Often Involves Making Copies of Things

-This is a fundamental concept that will be used a lot as we proceed in this course.
+This is a fundamental concept that will be used a lot as we proceed through this course.

 We can mitigate message loss by making copies of messages; but what else might we lose?

-In addition to message sends and receives, there are also internal events within a process that record the changes of state within a process (I.E. the changes that occur to a process' data).
+In addition to message sends and receives, there are also internal events within a process that record its changes of state (I.E. the changes that occur to a process' internal data).
 How to we mitigate against data loss?
 Again, by taking copies.

 ### Why Have Multiple Copies of Data?

 There are several reasons

 ***Protection Against Data Loss***
-The state of a process is determined by the set of events that have occurred up until that point in time.
+The state of a process at time `t` is determined by the complete set of events that have occurred up until that time.
 Therefore, by knowing a process' event history we can reconstruct the state that process.
 This then allows us to keep replicas of processes in different locations.
 If one data centre goes down, then we still have all the data preserved in one or more other data centres.

 ***Response Time***
 Having your data in multiple data centres not only solves the issue of data loss, but it can also help with reducing response times since the data centre that is physically closest to you is the one most likely to give you the fastest response.